Herman Page (son): Early life, education, and family

-Page was born on May 3, 1892 in Coeur d'Alene, Idaho, the son of the Reverend Herman R. Page who later became the forth Bishop of Northern Michigan, and Mary Moorhead.
+Page was born on May 3, 1892, in Coeur d'Alene, Idaho, the son of the Reverend Herman R. Page who later became the forth Bishop of Northern Michigan, and Mary Moorhead.
 He was educated in the Hyde Park High School in Boise, Idaho, and then studied at Harvard University, from where he graduated with a Bachelor of Arts in 1913, and a postgraduate degree in 1914.
 He also attended the Episcopal Theological School and earned a Bachelor of Sacred Theology in 1917.
-Page married Lois Dickinson on June 25, 1922 and together had one son.
+Page married Lois Dickinson on June 25, 1922, and together they had one son.
 Lois died in 1930, and Page married Gwendolyn Byllesby Cummins on June 26, 1933.

 Ordained ministry

 Page was ordained deacon on August 6, 1916, and priest in May 1917, on both occasions by his father Herman R. Page.
 After ordination, Page became an army chaplain and served till 1919.
 In 1918 he Chaplain of the 13th Division.
-He then served as priest-in-charge of St John's Church in Okanogan, Washington and St Paul's Church in Omak, Washington between 1919 and 1922, and then as priest-in-charge of St Luke's Church in Wenatchee, Washington from 1922 till 1923.
+He then served as priest-in-charge of St John's Church in Okanogan, Washington, and St Paul's Church in Omak, Washington, between 1919 and 1922, and then as priest-in-charge of St Luke's Church in Wenatchee, Washington, from 1922 till 1923.
 In 1923, he was appointed rector of St Michael's Church in Yakima, Washington, while in 1925, he became assistant priest at St Paul's Cathedral in Boston.
 Between 1927 and 1942, he served as rector of St Paul's Church in Dayton, Ohio.
 He also served as an army chaplain between 1941 and 1942 during WWII.